What is the status of Arcadia's Fall 2020 Semester?

 Employees can submit any questions to the Office of Human Resources through this online form.

-If I defer my Summer or Fall 2020 application to a future semester or summer term (i.e. Summer 2021), what happens to my program deposit?
+If I defer my Fall 2020 application to a future semester (i.e. Summer 2021), what happens to my program deposit?

 If you decide to withdraw your deferred application by the following deadlines, Arcadia will refund your deposit (this only applies to deferred applications from canceled programs for Summer or Fall 2020).

-If my Summer or Fall 2020 program is canceled and I paid my deposit, will I get a refund?
+If my Fall 2020 program is canceled and I paid my deposit, will I get a refund?

 If your program has been suspended or canceled on or before your program start date, and you have confirmed your participation: